 The TWDB also hosts the Texas Department of Licensing and Regulation's (TDLR) Submitted Driller's Report Database.
 This database contains water well reports submitted to TDLR from February 2001 to present.
 The Submitted Driller's Report Database assigns a tracking number as the unique identifier for each well.
 Older well reports are available on the Texas Commission on Environmental Quality (TCEQ) website.
+Click here for instructions on how to locate a well report on the TCEQ Water Well Report Viewer.
 Only construction information on the well is available in these reports.
 Some wells exist in both the TWDB Groundwater Database and in the TDLR Submitted Driller's Report Database.
 Currently, the only way to determine if a well has both a state well number (TWDB Groundwater Database) and a tracking number (TDLR Submitted Driller's Report Database) is to view the comments/remarks for each database.

 Groundwater Quality and Sampling